Click on the button to load the content from www.googletagmanager.com.

 Trimester 5

-Creative Studio 3 allows you to develop an understanding of the intersection of creative media industries and the history of ideas.
-Bringing together evidence-based decision making and mastery in creative media practice, Creative Studio 3 is designed for you to develop a proposal for your Major Project.
-You will have a choice to undertake structured industry-based activities, or pursue a research project in an area of specialisation.
+In Creative Studio 3, you’ll explore the history of ideas within the games and wider creative media industries.
+Combining evidence-based decision making and mastery in creative media practice, you’ll develop a proposal for your final Major Project where, in Trimester 6, you’ll choose to undertake structured industry-based activities or pursue a research project in your area of interest.

 • Animation